MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcontextkeyeventsink-onkeyup.md

 ### -param wParam [in]

 Specifies the virtual-key code of the key.
-For more information about this parameter, see the wPa<i></i>ram parameter in <a href="https://docs.microsoft.com/windows/desktop/inputdev/wm-keyup">WM_KEYUP</a>.
+For more information about this parameter, see the wParam parameter in <a href="https://docs.microsoft.com/windows/desktop/inputdev/wm-keyup">WM_KEYUP</a>.

 ### -param lParam [in]